Chart Color Schemes

 Freshwater - Stratford has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally

-The performance of an area can significantly be influenced by changes to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of seventeen projects that are expected to impact the area.
-Notable projects include the Cairns Airport International Terminal Upgrade, the Cairns Chinese Culture and Heritage Centre, the Redlynch Central Shopping Centre Expansion (Stage 3), and Bel Plas Estate.
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects that may influence the region.
+Notable initiatives include the Cairns Airport International Terminal Upgrade, Cairns Western Arterial Road Duplication, establishment of the Cairns Chinese Culture and Heritage Centre, and expansion of Redlynch Central Shopping Centre (Stage 3).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.